montagejs/minit/templates/digit/__name__/README.md

 about the final application before deploying the application or passing it on to a client.

-Project Directory
+Project Structure
 ============

 The default project directory includes the following files and folders:

-* assets/  -  Contains global stylesheets and images for the application.
+* assets/ — Contains global stylesheets and images for the application.
+* core/  —  Reserved for the core modules of the application logic.
-* index.html  -  Is the entry-point document for the application.
+* index.html  —  Is the entry-point document for the application.
-* node_modules/  -  Contains the code dependencies required in development.
+* node_modules/  —  Contains the code dependencies required in development.

     Includes Montage, the core framework, and Digit, a mobile-optimized user interface widget set by default.
 Since MontageJS uses the CommonJS module